 Instructions

-- Using a sharp knife, split open each bean lengthwise.
+- Using a sharp knife, split open each of the 4-8 vanilla bean pods lengthwise.
 No need to totally cut in half, just make sure the inside is exposed.

-- Over with vodka, about 1 cup.
-You can use a little less or a little more, it won’t make a huge difference in the result, just make sure the beans are totally covered.
+- Over with 1 cup vodka.
+You can use a little less or a little more, it won't make a huge difference in the result, just make sure the beans are totally covered.

 - Secure lid and place in a cool, dry and dark place for a minimum of 8 weeks, but up to 12 months.